 Colorado Succeeds understands that a student’s passion for learning must start early.
 Called out in Vision 2030, early learning is the foundation upon which all other innovation and development rely.
-Through our advocacy efforts we have supported the READ Act and the expansion of full-day kindergarten in the past.
+Through our advocacy efforts, we have supported the READ Act and the expansion of full-day kindergarten.

 Before the COVID-19 outbreak, most ECE centers and education providers were already operating on razor-thin budgets and low employee compensation.
 A recent survey from the National Association for the Education of Young Children (NAEYC) found that most childcare programs across the U.S. are at risk of closing permanently.

 Of the 6,000 childcare providers surveyed nationwide, 30% say they would not survive a closure of more than two weeks without substantial public investment that would allow them to compensate staff, pay rent, mortgage or other fixed costs.
 Additionally, 17% of respondents say they would not survive any length of time without support, 16% say they would not survive longer than a month, and 25% do not know how long they could close and still be able to re-open without support.

 This comes at a time when ECE providers are being called upon to continue services despite school closures and calls for social distancing.
 Healthcare providers, grocery store employees, and other essential service workers are necessary to minimize the impact of COVID-19.
 For parents in these essential sectors to do their work and tend to those impacted by COVID-19, the ECE workforce is asked to continue their work.
 That’s why we must do everything we can to ensure that ECE providers have the financial resources and support to provide high-quality, safe care, and education for those on the frontlines of this global crisis.